Shivam-officials/Art_Space/README.md

 ## Credits

-This app is part of the Learn by Doing initiative and was created under the guidance of XYZ.
+This app is part of the Learn by Doing initiative and was created under the guidance of self-learning.

-## License

-Art Space project is licensed under the [MIT License](LICENSE).